alextkim9722/Field_Agent/README.md

   * Specific exceptions to handle:
     * For unchecked exceptions (more specific):
       * IllegalArgumentException
-      * BadRequestException (need to create a class for this that extends RunTimeException)
-      * NotFoundException (need to create a class for this that extends RunTimeException)
 * For all other exceptions, create a general "sorry, not sorry" response that doesn't share exception details.
   * For unchecked exceptions:
     * DataAccessException